Art-Sells/Arells/Build-Notes.md

 - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons and check Arells Bitcoin Wallet amount)
 - create new:
 - - ARELLS_PRIVATE_KEY
-- - Run Vavity for 2-3 days (with synthetic-api) to test system (with small amounts multiple accounts) .
+- - Run Vavity for a few minutes (with synthetic-api) to test system (with small amounts multiple accounts) ().
 - - save/update .json info every second to ext Dsk (then every day save/update cold) (view all s3 jsons and check Arells Bitcoin Wallet amount)
 - In notion: